AmperSam-git/baserom-template/common/README.md

     > AddKMusic: a tool for inserting custom music into your ROM
     > Asar: an assembler for applying patches to your BaseROM
+    > Floating IPS (Flips): creates and applies BPS patches
     > Gopher Popcorn Stew (GPS): a custom block insertion tool
+    > Lunar Magic: the essential level editor for SMW hacking
-    > PIXI: a custom sprite insertion tool
+    > PIXI: a sprite insertion tool
     > UberASM: a tool for inserting level, overworld, game mode, status bar, sprite and global ASM without using a patch

 Download links have been provided to download all of those tools.
-(At the time of writing, the tools' versions were: AddKMusic 1.0.8, asar # 1.71, GPS # 1.4.1, PIXI # 1.31, and UberASM Tool 1.4)
+(At the time of writing, the tools' versions were: AddKMusic # 1.0.8, asar # 1.71, GPS # 1.4.1, PIXI # 1.32, and UberASM Tool 1.4, Lunar Magic # 3.30, Floating IPS # 1.31)

 ## Setting Up Tools